Is It Safe To Go To the Dentist During Pregnancy?

 followed a group of pregnant women who had procedures that used anesthetics like lidocaine shots and a group that did not.
 The study showed these treatments were safe during pregnancy, as they cause no difference in the rate of miscarriages, birth defects, prematurity or weight of the baby.
 “Our study identified no evidence to show that dental treatment with anesthetics is harmful during pregnancy,” said study author Dr. Hagai.
 “We aimed to determine if there was a significant risk associated with dental treatment with anesthesia and pregnancy outcomes.
 We did not find any such risk.”

-taken while they were pregnant, which were also found to be safe.
-It’s possible you’ll need an X-ray if you suffer a dental emergency or if there is a need to diagnose a dental problem.
-Although, radiation from dental X-rays is extremely low, your dentist or hygienist will cover you with a leaded apron that minimizes exposure to the abdomen.
+Yes, it's safe to get an X-ray during pregnancy.
+Although radiation from dental X-rays is extremely low, your dentist or hygienist will cover you with a leaded apron that minimizes exposure to the abdomen.
 Your dental office will also cover your throat with a leaded collar to protect your thyroid from radiation.

 More on MouthHealthy